BardanMircea/GymMembershipAppJava/README.md

 Gym Membership Management

 Imagined Project Requirement:
-    An applicaon for a gym that oers contact sports memberships, which keeps track of its Classes, Instructors and Registered Members
+    An applicaon for a gym that offers contact sports memberships, which keeps track of its Classes, Instructors and Registered Members

 Functionalities Implemented (so far)
-    •Members Operaons
+    •Members Operations

       -  creating(registering) a member (checking uniqueness of email and phone)
       -  retrieving(finding) members (by specifc characters in their name and/or email address)
       -  listing of all members (by their last name)